willprice/two-stream-action-cnn-analysis-thesis/thesis.md

 we too make our work available on GitHub^[[https://github.com/willprice/two-stream-action-cnn-analysis](https://github.com/willprice/two-stream-action-cnn-analysis)].

-## Attention maps for jitter extrema
+## Jitter extrema

-We collect video clips in the datasets with maximum and minimum jitter, and reproduce selected attention maps for those clips.

-### UCF101
+The following tables ([@tbl:ucf101-jitter] and [@tbl:beoid-jitter]) summarise the clips leading to extreme jitter values across each network stream and EBP type.
+Corresponding videos showing attention maps for can be found on YouTube (link provided at start of [@sec:ebp-evaluation])

 | Network  | EBP Type        | Extrema | Clip                      | Jitter |
 |----------|-----------------|---------|---------------------------|--------|